Website El Camino College

 1) Online application: https://elcamino.igreentree.com/css_classified

 2) Cover letter describing how applicant meets the qualifications.

-4) Pertinent transcripts (only in pdf format) as stated in the required qualifications.
+4) Pertinent transcripts as stated in the required qualifications.
 (Unofficial computer-generated academic records/transcripts must include the name of the institution and degrees awarded to be acceptable.)
 Multiple page transcripts must be l loaded as ONE pdf document.

 Applicants with disabilities requiring special accommodations must contact Human Resources at least five (5) working days prior to the final filing date:

 Please Note: Documents submitted or uploaded for a previous position cannot be reused for other positions.
 You must submit the required documents for each position you apply for by the closing date.
 Failure to do so will result in an incomplete application.
 Applications with an incomplete status will not receive consideration.
 You may check the status of your application on-line.

 If you need assistance you may call 310-660-3593 Ext.
 3807 between the hours of 8:00 a.m. and 4:00 p.m.
 Monday through Friday.